-During 2018-2019, the Occupational Division received 264 applications and finalised 289, giving a clearance ratio across the whole Division of 109.5%.
-The predominant applications in the Division are professional disciplinary proceedings with the majority of the hearings conducted in Sydney.
+During 2019-2020, the Occupational Division received 311 applications and finalised 316, giving a clearance ratio across the whole Division of 101.6%.
+The predominant applications in the Division are professional disciplinary proceedings.

 In health professional disciplinary matters, the ability of the Tribunal to dispose of its caseload is enhanced by the appointment of Members from the relevant professions who sit as Occasional Members.
 These Members provide specialist knowledge and skill to the issues requiring determination.
+The Tribunal panel also includes a Lay Member, whose contribution is also valuable.